 Atlas, in partnership with Unleashing Potential, offers both before and after care programming for students.
-Before care runs from 7:00-7:45 am each day and aftercare runs from the end of the school day until 5:30pm.
-If you need before and/or after school programming, please contact the Atlas Unleashing Potential site phone at (314) 728-8249 or email Angela Jordan, the Director of School Aged Services, at ajordan@upstl.org.
-Derron Cason, Director of Beyond School Programming, is the primary liaison with Unleashing Potential, and he can be reached at derron.cason@atlaspublic.org.
+Before care runs from 7:00-7:45 a.m. each day and aftercare runs from the end of the school day until 5:30 p.m.
+If you have questions about Unleashing Potential please contact Charlene Temple, Unleashing Potential's Site Manager at ctemple@upstl.org.
+Michael Jonagan, Coordinator of Beyond School Programming, is the primary liaison with Unleashing Potential, and he can be reached at michael.jonagan@atlaspublic.org.